anshumanthakur/PyLambdaDeploy/README.md

 2. Update the Terraform variables and configuration files as needed.
 Ensure that you replace sensitive information such as AWS access keys with environment variables or use a secure method to manage secrets.

 3. Initialize Terraform and download the required providers:
+   `terraform init`
+4. Review the action plan
+   `terraform plan`
+5. Apply the Terraform configuration to create or update AWS resources:
+   `terraform apply`
+6. Verify that the resources have been provisioned correctly in your AWS account.

+## Usage
+This infrastructure can serve as a starting point for your serverless applications on AWS.
+Customize the Terraform configurations and modules to match your specific requirements.
+Additionally, you can extend the infrastructure to include additional AWS services and resources as needed.